-5pm GMT on Friday, 7th Apr 2016
+5pm GMT on Tuesday, 3rd Oct 2017

-The total available time for JMU users in 2017B will be 300 hours.
-44 hours have been pre-allocated in previous rounds, and 9 hours have been set aside for Reactive Time proposals, leaving 247 hours available to be allocated.
+The total available time for JMU users in 2018A will be 300 hours.
+6 hours have been pre-allocated in previous rounds, and 9 hours have been set aside for Reactive Time proposals, leaving 285 hours available to be allocated.
 Time is allocated approximately in the ratio 1:1 between Priority A and B. In addition 90 hours will be available as Priority C (backup).
 Applications are particularly encouraged for brighter sky conditions, which are typically less subscribed.

 In an effort to reduce problems with under-filled observation queues at the start and end of each semester, the LT observes proposals throughout two "8 month semesters" a year.
 This means that there is a two-month overlap period at the start and end of each semester when proposals from both semesters may be observed.
-"A" semesters run from 1^{st} January -31^{st} August and "B" semesters from 1^{st} July to 28^{th} February.
+"A" semesters run from $1^{st}$ January $-31^{st}$ August and "B" semesters from $1^{st}$ July to $28^{th}$ February.

 JMU accepts proposals from Principal Investigators (PIs) based at Liverpool John Moores University.
-See the LT proposal instructions webpage (Phase 1) for details on how non-JMU PIs may apply for telescope time. http://telescope.livjm.ac.uk/PropInst/Phase1/
+See the LT proposal instructions webpage (Phase 1) for details on how non-JMU PIs may apply for telescope time. http://telescope.livim.ac.uk/PropInst/Phase1/ are ultimately approved by the ARI board.
+David Bersier currently represents the ARI on the TAC.

 JMU proposals are evaluated by a joint JMU/PATT Time Allocation Committee (TAC).
-PATT do not make selections nor allocate telescope time; rather, they advise the ARI board on the merits or failings of each proposal, ranking them A, B or C accordingly, and advise on potential conflicts with PATT proposals.
-All JMU allocations are ultimately approved by the ARI board.
-David Bersier currently represents the ARI on the PATT TAC.
+PATT do not make selections nor allocate telescope time; rather, they advise the ARI board on the merits or failings of each proposal, rank them in order, and advise on potential conflicts with PATT proposals.
+All JMU allocations